Bhaybhiisparks/Bhaybhiisparks/README.md

 👯‍♀️ I'm looking to collaborate on more open source projects.

-🤔 I'm looking for help with advanced javascript.
+🤔 I'm looking for help with advanced javascript and react.js.

 💬 Ask me about front end and back end(node.js) development

-📫 How to reach me : I attached links to some of my social media handles above.
+📫 How to reach me : I attached links to some of my social media handle(s) above.

 😄 Pronouns SHE/HER/HERS